sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 ## introduction
 In this post I'm going to run through a function in Python that can quickly find all the Prime numbers below a given value.
 For example, if I passed the function a value of 100, it would find all the prime numbers below 100.

-I've created this project to demonstrate the use of some basic python functionality.
+I've created this project to demonstrate the use of some basic Python functionality in a simple mathematical problem.
 There are a few good reasons for using Python to solve mathematical problems like this:

 * Python has simple and clean syntax that makes it easy to write and understand code.
 This is important for a math-heavy algorithm like prime number calculation.
 * It has built-in big number support through the 'decimal' module, which allows me to work with large numbers without worry of overflow.
 This is crucial for prime calculations.